Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-1/README.md

 ---
 ## Data Info:
 This time series dataset contains the number of "great" inventions and scientific discoveries from year 1860 to 1959. [(data)](https://github.com/Ravjot03/Visualizing-Time-Series-Data-in-Python/blob/main/Chapter-1/ch1_discoveries.csv)

+---
+## Key Pointers:

+- ### Adding Vertical & Horizontal Markers
+    Additional annotations can help further emphasize specific observations or events.

+    By adding markers at specific timestamps of our time series plot, we can highlight significant events.
+    - **Vertical Markers :** `.axvline()` - This function adds the vertical lines across the axes of the plot.
+    - **Horizontal Markers :** `.axhline()` - It is used to add a horizontal line across the axis.